hcmlab/hcai-datasets/README.md

+## This Repository is deprecated since version 0.1.14 and will not be further developed.
+Bugfixes might be released if necessary.

 ## Description
 This repository contains code to make datasets stored on the corpora network drive of the chair.
 You can use this project to easily create or reuse a data loader that is universally compatible with either plain python code or tensorflow / pytorch.